katshann/citrix-hypervisor-management-api/docs/api-ref-autogen.md

 _Overview:_

-Sync SSL certificates from master to slaves.
+Copy the TLS CA certificates and CRLs of the master to all slaves.

 _Signature:_